Lorraine14/Windscreen-_Repair_Web/README.md

 ## Technologies Used

--HTML
+- HTML
--CSS
+- CSS
--JavaScript or frameworks (fully static)
+- JavaScript or frameworks (fully static)